-I worked at the Federal Reserve Bank of Richmond from 1989 to 2017, and was President from 2004 to 2017.
+I worked at the Federal Reserve Bank of Richmond from 1989 to 2017, where I was President from 2004 to 2017.
 From 2018 to 2022 I was Distinguished Professor in the Department of Economics at the Virginia Commonwealth University School of Business in Richmond, VA.
 From 1984 to 1989 I taught at the Krannert School of Management at Purdue University.
 Early in my career I worked at Wharton Econometric Forecasting Associates.

 I am currently associated with the following organizations:

 Shadow Open Market Committee, Member